By using this site, you are agreeing to our use of cookies. Learn more by reading our Privacy Policy

 During the 1980s, VCCA expanded its offerings to artists by establishing exchanges with residency programs in Ireland, Germany, Austria, and Malta, sending artists who have previously been in residence in Virginia abroad and bringing international artists to this country as VCCA Fellows.

 In 2004, VCCA established a second location in Auvillar, France, through the generous gift of two buildings from the Denver-based Donnell-Kay Foundation.
-Operated through our supporting organization, VCCA Abroad, the Moulin à Nef now provides residencies and lively community engagement to nearly 40 artists each year.
+Operated through our supporting organization, VCCA Abroad, le Moulin à Nef now provides residencies and lively community engagement to nearly 40 artists each year.

 After leasing Mt.
 San Angelo from Sweet Briar College for 42 years, VCCA purchased all 412 acres of the property in 2020 — finally securing a permanent home on the eve of its 50th anniversary year in 2021.